devrosx/PrintManager/README.md

 - added select all for all items (ctr+A)
 - fixed duplicates bug
 - rotating files (pdf and image files works) in edit menu
+- bugfixes in context menu and deleting from tab...

 0.29
 - merge and split pdf is back